sass/sass/doc-src/SASS_CHANGELOG.md

 * Don't crash on JRuby if the underlying Java doesn't support every Unicode encoding.
 * Add new `updated_stylesheet` callback, which is run after each stylesheet has been successfully compiled.
 Thanks to [Christian Peters](https://github.com/ChristianPeters).
+* Allow absolute paths to be used in an importer with a different root.

 ### Deprecations -- Must Read!